tobega/tailspin-v0/TailspinReference.md

 You can nest array literals inside array literals to produce multi-dimensional arrays.

-Arrays are indexed from 1 by default, but you can change that by specifying an offset in parentheses before the opening bracket when you create the array, e.g. `(0)[1..5]` creates an array that starts at index 0.
+Arrays are indexed from 1 by default, but you can change that by specifying an offset followed by a colon before the opening bracket when you create the array, e.g. `0:[1..5]` creates an array that starts at index 0.
+You may also specify an index type together with the offset, e.g. `0"s":[1..5 -> 0]` specifies that the array must be indexed by values with unit `"s"`, starting at 0, and `idx´1:[5..9]` specifies that the array must be indexed by identifiers tagged `idx`, starting from `idx´1`.

 #### Cartesian product
 You can form a stream of arrays of the cartesian product of several streams.
 Each position in the array that is to